-In English 200, by scoring at or above the 70th percentile on the 90-minute multiple-choice objective section and by earning a satisfactory grade (C or better) on the 90-minute essay section of the CLEP Subject Examination in Analysis and Interpretation of Literature.
-(Credit may also be earned by scoring at least 4 on the Advanced Placement College Board Examination in English: Composition and Literature.)
+In English 201, by scoring at or above he 60th percentile on the 90-minute nultiple-choice objective section and by earning a satisfactory grade (C or better) on the 90-minute essay section of he CLEP Subject Examination in College Composition and by the submission of a satisfactory documented paper of 6-8 pages.

-In English 205, by scoring at or above the 50th percentile on the 90-minute multiple-choice objective section and by earning a satisfactory grade (C or better) on the 90-minute essay section of the CLEP Subject Examination in English Literature.
+In English 205, by scoring at or above the 50th percentile on the 90-ninute multiple-choice objective section and by earning a satisfactory grade (C or better) on the 90-minute essay section of the CLEP Subject Examination in English Literature.